newatoms/guides/onboard-a-new-employee/readme.md

 ## Don't overburden them

 We use quite some tools and some of the (Achum *Github* Achum) require a quite abstract understanding and others (Achum *Intercom* Achum) don't always work the way you think they'll work.
-Make sure the new employee knows that they can ask 1 person questions whenever they encounter something they don't understand.
+Make sure the new employee knows that they can ask their buddy questions whenever they encounter something they don't understand.